Generic selectors

 • Place all the ingredients except the vinegar in a large pot or Instant Pot.
 Add cool water just to cover.
 Bring to boil then cover and simmer until the vegetables are very soft, about an hour.
 In an Instant Pot, this takes 30 minutes.

 • Remove the cover and, using a stick blender or regular blender, puree until very smooth.
-Add vinegar.
+Add vinegar, then whisk in buttermilk.
 Taste and adjust for salt, pepper, and vinegar.
-Serve hot or cold with a dollop of sour cream or yogurt and some fresh dill.
+Serve hot or cold with a dollop of sour cream and some fresh dill.

 Leave a Reply